- Biological Inventions

 - Disputes over certain Licensing agreements led to EIL filing invalidation appeals/revocation petitions at the Intellectual Property Appellate Board for 23 patents (in the name of Mr. Wobben) of EG in Jan 2009.
-After hearing both parties through October and November, 2010, a bench of the IPAB, consisting of Mr. S. Chandrasekharan sitting as Technical Member and Ms. S. Usha sitting as Judicial Member revoked 12 EG’s patents.
-Decision of IPAB on the preliminary matters relating to Misc. petitions, dated 27’th July 2010, can be seen here in which IPAB directed miscellaneous petitions to be considered along with the respective original Revocation applications thereby dismissing the writ petition.
+After hearing both parties through October and November 2010, a bench of the IPAB, consisting of Mr. S. Chandrasekharan sitting as Technical Member and Ms. S. Usha sitting as Judicial Member revoked 12 EG’s patents.
+The decision of IPAB on the preliminary matters relating to Misc. petitions, dated 27’th July 2010, in which IPAB directed miscellaneous petitions to be considered along with the respective original Revocation applications thereby dismissing the writ petition.

 - EG made an appeal against this preliminary order of the IPAB, praying for the Madras High Court to issue a writ of certiorari to strike down the impugned order.
-Judgment is made available here.
-The issue at discussion was the whether Mr. Yogesh Mehra, MD, of EIL, had the locus standi to maintain the application for revocation.
+The issue at the discussion was whether Mr. Yogesh Mehra, MD, of EIL, had the locus stand to maintain the application for revocation.
 On the one hand, according to the respondent, Mr.Yogesh Mehra relied on a Board resolution dated 27.04.2007, which according to them authorized him to institute suits and proceedings on behalf of the company.
-This was contraverted by the writ petitioner EG by stating that the resolution dated 27.04.2007 was void and non-est. The Madras High Court relied on the decision by the Hon’ble Supreme Court in the case of M/s.
-Fomento Resorts and Hotels Ltd. and specifically took note of the fact that when, there is a possibility of appeal all issues have to be taken up and decided.
+This was controverted by the writ petitioner EG by stating that the resolution dated 27.04.2007 was void and non-est. The Madras High Court relied on the decision by the Hon’ble Supreme Court in the case of M/s.
+Fomento Resorts and Hotels Ltd. and specifically took note of the fact that when there is a possibility of appeal all issues have to be taken up and decided.
 As the facts of the case clearly indicate that there is a definite possibility of appeal against the decision of the Tribunal and the present writ petition itself is one such illustration.
-Therefore, court ordered that the Tribunal rightly directed miscellaneous petitions to be considered along with the respective Original Revocation Applications thereby dismissing the writ petition.
+Therefore, the court ordered that the Tribunal rightly directed miscellaneous petitions to be considered along with the respective Original Revocation Applications thereby dismissing the writ petition.

 Analysis of One Exemplary Patent: